Speed Conversion Calculator

 How do I use a speed calculator for running and treadmill training?

-What is the most accurate speed conversion calculator factor for MPH to KM/H?
+What is the most accurate conversion factor for MPH to KM/H?

-How can I convert m/s to mph manually without a converter?
+How can I convert M/S to MPH manually without a calculator?

 Why do I need a feet per second calculator for technical work?

-Is there a speed conversion chart for common international speed limits?
+Is there a speed conversion reference for common international speed limits?

-How do I calculate mph from total distance and time consumed?
+How do I calculate average MPH from total distance and elapsed time?

 What specific formulas are used in this speed conversion calculator?